oc-2/4R/README.md

    Some options are currently active for enhanced security.
 You can modify or replace the code as needed; it's a straightforward implementation.

 Type exit to exit the program.
-Enjoy! ([@athede-v](https://github.com/Athede-v))
+So Have Fun :) ([@athede-v](https://github.com/Athede-v))

-app.js, app.cpp, and app.dart mirror the functionality of app.py but in different programming languages.
+app.c, app.cpp, and app.js mirror the functionality of app.py but in different programming languages.
 Similarly, simple.py accomplishes the same task as app.py but with cleaner and more concise code compared to app.py.

 ## GUI
    1. Clone The Repository